 While meeting new people on different occasions, I see many eyebrows being raised when I mention the word ‘astrology’.
-Some people react interested, some neutral, but what I come across most, is a common association with a show called ‘Astro tv’, where people pay to get their future predicted via a phone call.
+Some people react interested, some neutral, but what I come across most, is a common association with a show called ‘Astro tv’, where people pay to get their future predicted via a phone call of a few minutes.
 Let me tell you, this causes most people to roll their eyes.
 Not the best look.
 Time to write a decent blog on what the heck astrology actually is, so we can lower the eyebrows and relax our foreheads again.

 What is Astrology?